 - Food Slap: Pete chucks a scotch in Norman's face when he mentions Uncle Ben.

-- Giant Spider: In the Disney Acid Sequence
+- Giant Spider: Peter encounters one (presumably a manifestation of the Great Weaver) in a Disney Acid Sequence

 - Identity Impersonator Chameleon is in the first book, but you won't know until The Reveal.